ByteXenon/LuaXen/README.md

 **What is the purpose of this project?**

 This project aims to transform/compile Lua(u) code of any version.
 It started as a hobby but has potential for future expansion.

-**Why a proprietary license?**

-Some contributors preferred not to have a GPL-free license, hence the current proprietary license.

 ## 📞 Contact